 All videotapes and DVDs used in class must be captioned or subtitled.
 Students needing this accommodation may contact you early in the term about your media plans for the course.
-If your material is not already captioned, DS must have a minimum of three weeks to produce a captioned copy.
+If your material is not already captioned, Disability Services must have a minimum of three weeks to produce a captioned copy.

 If this accommodation is indicated on the "Approved Academic Accommodations" letter, you will need to assist your student in recruiting a classmate as a volunteer notetaker.
 DS offers free NCR notepaper and the use of a photocopy machine.
 Never identify your student to the class in any way.
 You may wish to make a statement such as,